feobaby/real-python/f-strings.md

 print("Hello %s, you are %d years old." % (name, age))
 ```
-In this code, `%s` and `%d` are placeholders that get replaced by the values of `name` and `age`.
+In the code example above, `%s` and `%d` are placeholders that get replaced by the values of `name` and `age`.
 While this works for simple cases, it can become cumbersome with many variables or complex expressions.

 ### The String Format Method <a name="strformat"></a>